 Guerraz, in particular, uses painting and three-dimensional artworks to highlight the poetry in anyone’s imagination.
-The challenge in his artwork doesn’t consist in representing reality, but trying to interpret and communicate with it, and contrast its resistance.
+The challenge in his artwork doesn’t consist in representing reality, but in trying to interpret it and communicate with it, and to contrast its resistance.

 Guerraz starting point is everyday life.
 The artist uses images, shapes and scraps of reality in his paintings and multi-coloured sculptures to create a bond with the everyday life, specially addressed to our innermost desires.

-Guerraz’s scope doesn’t consist in giving life to his inner visions, but giving rise to a new experience starting from everyday life, through its transformation.
-The same happens for his artworks’ title, which are archetypes converging to the artwork original status, coming together along with his artistic concerns.
+Guerraz’s scope doesn’t consist in giving life to his inner visions, but in giving rise to a new experience starting from everyday life, through its transformation.
+The same happens for his artworks’ titles, which are archetypes conveying to the art work original status, along with his artistic concerns.

 The world around us sounds so familiar that we have stopped watching it.
-To become aware of its hidden dimension, we need to take distance, and above all to reinterpret it.
+To become aware of its hidden dimension, we need to view it from a distance, and above all to reinterpret it.